 History

-In the early 1980s, Norway and Sweden began the first ever mixing of German Short-haired Pointer and Alaskan Husky and named it Eurohound.
-As the imported North American racing dogs could not match the performance of the Husky, the mushers felt the need of developing an entirely new cross.
+In the early 1980s, Norway and Sweden initiated the first-ever mixing of the German Short-haired Pointer and Alaskan Husky, naming the result Eurohound.
+As the imported North American racing dogs couldn't match the Husky's performance, mushers felt the need to develop a completely new crossbreed.
 These dogs needed to possess the sledding ability of the Husky as well as the intelligence and willingness to work with the Pointer.

 Varieties

-Around half of the Eurohounds have dropped black ears with white circles or solid patches of spots, while some of them can be seen with numerous spots all over the body.
+Approximately half of Eurohounds have black ears with white circles or solid patches of spots, while some exhibit numerous spots all over their bodies.
 The ratio of Pointer and Husky appearances in this breed is inversely proportional to each other.

 Interesting Facts

-- The term Eurohound was coined by Alaska sleds racing and dog expert Ivana Nolke
+- The term "Eurohound" was coined by Alaska sled racing and dog expert Ivana Nolke.

 Temperament & Personality

-Being energetic and extroverted nature they also love to be engaged in work.
-They bond strongly with humans and often rely on their masters for leadership.
-They are very loyal, affectionate and intelligent.
-The Eurohound does not like closed indoors or apartments and loves to walk, roam, and run in open environments.
-They can dig a hole in just a few minutes, and have a strong instinct to hunt, also indulging in occasional chasing.
+With their energetic and extroverted nature, Eurohounds love to be engaged in work.
+They form strong bonds with humans and often look to their masters for leadership.
+They are very loyal, affectionate, and intelligent.
+Eurohounds don't enjoy being confined indoors or in apartments; they prefer to walk, roam, and run in open environments.
+They can dig a hole in just a few minutes and have a strong hunting instinct, sometimes indulging in occasional chasing.